ShahedSabab/autocrop/README.md

 # autocrop
 The objective is to crop an image automatically given specific resolution.
-This can be used to preprocess training images for vision problem.
+This can be used to preprocess training images for vision problem e.g., preprocess masked and unmasked images for segmetation task.

 # How to run:
 1. Install the opencv for python.

 > pip install opencv-python

-2. Create 3 directories to store the images.
+2. Create 3 directories to store the training images.

 > masked_image